QQBoxy/ChatBoxy/README.md

 ChatBoxy
 ========

-This is a JavaScript chat room using Google Spread Sheets.
+This is a JavaScript chat room powered by Google Spread Sheets.